UFC Fight Night: Zabit vs. Kattar: Predictions & Analysis

 A few statistical edges stand out.
 Zawada throws significantly more leather — a 3.6 sig. strike per minute gap.
 Zawada is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Nurmagomedov has tighter striking defense, making opponents miss more often.

 The Pick: Abubakar Nurmagomedov over David Zawada.
-We're leaning Nurmagomedov here at 74%, a solid but not overwhelming edge.
-The market and our model are aligned — the line looks fair.
+We're leaning Nurmagomedov here at 67%, a solid but not overwhelming edge.
+Notably, the betting market has Zawada at 28% implied while our model sees 33% — a 5-point disagreement that could signal value.

 Roosevelt Roberts